nsarath/docs/uc/Fabric Forwarding/README.md

   ```

-  At this point, we have Control Plane & routes converged, but still ubuntu-custom-a-1 traffic failure reaching neither Underlay nodes nor ubuntu-custom-b-2 because we need to configure policy to force traffic from customnetworkA VN to Fabric default routing-table for lookup & forwarding.
+  At this point, we have Control Plane & routes converged, but still ***ubuntu-custom-a-1*** traffic failure reaching neither ***Underlay nodes(192.168.7.x)*** nor ***ubuntu-custom-b-2*** because we need to configure policy to force traffic from customnetworkA VN to Fabric default routing-table for lookup & forwarding.
 So, below shows how to configure & enable Policy.
-Below shows example for CustomNetworkA VN and same to be repeated for CustomNetworkB VN.
+Below given example for CustomNetworkA VN and same to be repeated for CustomNetworkB VN.

   ![vn2fabric](VN2Fabric_policy.png)

   ![applyVN](a2f_applyVN.png)

-  At this point, we are now ready to see ubuntu-custom-a-1 pod traffic success reaching both Underlay nodes and also ubuntu-custom-b-2 pod ( assuming all the earlier example steps also repeated for CustomNetworkB VN ).
+  At this point, we are now ready to see ***ubuntu-custom-a-1*** pod traffic success reaching both ***Underlay nodes*** and also ***ubuntu-custom-b-2*** pod ( assuming all the earlier example steps also repeated for CustomNetworkB VN ).
 Below shows Traffic success to both Underlay and other customVN,

   ```
   root@ubuntu-custom-a-1:/#